Elon Musk breaks silence on Twitter purchase and offers vision of platform’s future

 Mr Musk has spent the last few months trying to back out of his deal for Twitter, claiming that the platform’s leaders had not been honest with him about the number of bot and spam accounts.

-In return, he was sued by Twitter and faced being deposed before going before a judge in Delaware in several weeks.
+In return, he was sued by Twitter and faced being deposed ahead of going before a judge in Delaware in several weeks.
 Experts had predicted that the world’s richest man would have had a difficult time winning his case based on the discovery that has been made public.

 Buying Twitter is an accelerant to creating X, the everything app— Elon Musk (@elonmusk) October 4, 2022